josephDev123/React-Nodejs-Authorization-Authentication-template/README.md

 ## Authorization and Authentication Broilerplate

-A boilerplate for starting a React, Node.js (Express.js), MongoDB, etc., project.
-It includes authentication and authorization implementations.
+A boilerplate for starting a React, Node.js (Express.js), MongoDB, etc., project without worrying about authentication and authorization.
+It includes authentication, automatic access token after expiration without user logout and authorization implementations.